The Hebrew Calendar Testifies of the Creator

 least thirty days on a solar calendar, so it is unusual for it to fall on the same day of the solar year

 The point for this article is to notice that the interval of 30 years can used to realign the Hebrew calendar in much the same way that and extra month of 30 days does.
-It is this similarity of a pattern found both in days and years which is called the "day-year" pattern in this article.
+It is this similarity of a pattern found both in days and years which is called the "day-year" pattern.
 In fact, let us call such a 30-year period a "Great Realignment Month,"

-where "Great" signifies that the day-year ratio is involved, and "Realignment" means that the
+where "Great" signifies that the day-year pattern is involved, and "Realignment" means that the

 interval "realigns" the lunar month with the solar year.
 This is the first of several day-year

 mathematical relationships which testify that the earth-moon system was designed with this